bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/split.rst

 .. warning:

-   Do not put any user interaction (User Dialog, HTML Page) or task element within a splitted process path.
+   Do not put any user interaction (User Dialog, HTML Page) or task element within a split process path.

 Inscription